Back to Blog

 3. Direct Booking Incentive Promotion

 What this looks like in practice: A Miami Beach boutique resort guest asks about standard room pricing.
-The chatbot provides the rate, then immediately adds: "Our direct rate includes complimentary breakfast for two and a guaranteed early check-in.
-The same room on Booking.com doesn't include either.
-Would you like to lock in the direct rate?"
-This single conversation mechanic, deployed at scale across all channels, meaningfully shifts the direct-to-OTA booking ratio.
+The chatbot quotes the rate, then adds: "Our direct rate includes complimentary breakfast for two and guaranteed early check-in.
+Booking.com doesn't include either.
+Want to lock in the direct rate?"
+One line, delivered consistently across every channel, and the direct-to-OTA ratio starts to shift.

-Why it works: Most guests do not know there is a price or value difference between booking directly and booking through an OTA.
-The moment they are already in conversation with your property is the highest-intent, lowest-resistance moment to educate them.
-A chatbot that consistently delivers this message—politely, accurately, and without being pushy—turns every inquiry into a direct booking opportunity.
+Why it works: Most guests have no idea there's a price or value gap between booking direct and booking through an OTA.
+The moment they're already talking to your property is the highest-intent, lowest-resistance moment to tell them.
+A chatbot that delivers this message every time — politely, accurately, without pushing too hard — turns every inquiry into a shot at a direct booking.

 Key features: